jaekim24/mower-T9000/README.md

 # CURRENTLY WORKING ON
 - Getting the two nanos to talk to each other to use the z coordnates to keep the mower straight
+- how to use the xyz coords to move the mower with the sabertooth
+    - how to make the MPU6050 dictate where the mower goes

 # FUTURE MODS
 - make a web server to see the mower move in real time